ippas/ifpan-janrod-spatial/README.md

 - -\-transcriptome - indicate folder with reference of transcriptome
 - -\-output-dir - indicate output dir of results
 - -\-samples - indicate for samples execute spaceranger count analysis.
 Set many samples using comma separated
+- -\-metadata - flag is used to provide a metadata TSV file for the analysis
+- -\-localcores - flag is used to specify the number of CPU cores to be allocated for parallel processing during the analysis.

 ##### [prepare-annotate-peaks.sh](https://github.com/ippas/ifpan-janrod-spatial/blob/master/preprocessing/prepare-annotate-peaks.sh)
 The script contains commands which prepare a file with annotated peaks: